 MAGGIE STEBER |

 THE SECRET GARDEN OF LILY LAPALMA

 May 3 – July 8, 2018

-Leica Gallery Boston is proud to present The Secret Garden of Lily LaPalma, a provocative photographic sequence, by artist Maggie Steber.
-Steber a 2017 Guggenheim Foundation Fellow, was awarded this prestigious grant for The Secret Garden of Lily LaPalma, an ongoing series that embodies Steber’s subconscious captured by her alter-ego, Lily LaPalma.
+The Secret Garden of Lily LaPalma is a provocative photographic sequence by artist Maggie Steber.
+Steber, a 2017 Guggenheim Foundation Fellow, was awarded this prestigious grant for The Secret Garden of Lily LaPalma, an ongoing series that embodies Steber’s subconscious captured by her alter-ego, Lily LaPalma.
 The stunning color photographs, reveal the depth and mystery that lies beyond the artist’s psyche, while creating an irresistible allure.
 The series also reflects countless influences from Steber’s life, dating back to her childhood.
 The Secret Garden of Lily LaPalma represents a complete reinvention for Steber, a striking departure from their extensive documentary photography body of work.

 “The Secret Garden of Lily LaPalma is a series of photographs made in the shadows of a dark side of me that I have, as of late, begun to re-explore.
 Without meaning to make them so, these photographs reveal my fears and private memories, all the things that are wrapped up, not always so neatly, in someone’s life.” –Maggie Steber